evanseyf/blog/_posts/2012-11-30-redesigning-this-site.markdown

 title: Redesigning this site
 ---

 My website was in sore need of an overhaul.
-I hadn't really looked at seriously in more than a year, and I won't go into all the embarassing problems.
+I hadn't really looked at it seriously in more than a year, and I won't go into all the embarassing problems.
 But suffice it to list: the site was not responsive (still on the 960px grid system of yore), it had an unmanageably long front page displaying every post, I hadn't fixed a broken implementation of Twitter's API, and the site, overall, was set up like any out-of-the-box blog + static pages concoction.

 ![Ew](/img/posts/old-site-homepage.png)
 <small class="caption">This is what it looked like</small>